AgrawalVi/SweetBeasts/README.md

   - Map: Self Explanatory
   - UI: Only ShadCN components and a few ShadCN extensions found online

-  **Data** - contains all data fetching functions
+  `@/data` - contains all data fetching functions
     - Data fetching should be done in the data folder, while data creation is done in server actions after making all the necessary checks.
     - Split into folders and files based on the actions that are made

-  **Hooks** - contains all the custom hooks used in the application
+  `@/hooks` - contains all the custom hooks used in the application

-  **Lib** - contains all the creation of classes that are used throughout the application.
+  `@/lib` - contains all the creation of classes that are used throughout the application.
 Take a look to see the types of files that are included here.

-  **Schemas** - contains a sole file `index.ts` with all the zod schemas for any forms used throughout the application
+  `@/schemas` - contains a sole file `index.ts` with all the zod schemas for any forms used throughout the application

 ## Libraries being used and for what purpose: